 Iran's acceptance of the JCPOA is widely assessed as evidence that sanctions shifted Iran's nuclear policies.
 Hassan Rouhani was elected President of Iran in June 2013 in part because of his stated commitment to achieving an easing of sanctions and ending Iran's international isolation, even if doing so meant agreeing to curbs on Iran's nuclear program.
-Still, in recent "Worldwide"
+Still, in public statements and documents, the intelligence community assesses that it "does not know" whether Iran plans to eventually develop a nuclear weapon.